 So the key message is, arthritic horse are better kept moving, especially in the winter, to maintain joint health and strength.
 So plan out what you can do, and just do your best with your horse!

-***STRENGTH & STRAIGHTNESS ONLINE PROGRAMME: if you would like some ideas on how to exercise your horse, to correctly and thoroughly strengthen their body and straighten their movement, click through for a look at my programme, it's a low cost way for us to work together, and you can get access to my entire sympathetic, effective training programme, as well as my lovely, friendly members group for live sessions and support on implementing the training!
+***STRENGTH & STRAIGHTNESS ONLINE PROGRAMME: if you would like some ideas on how to exercise your horse, to correctly and thoroughly strengthen their body and straighten their movement, click through for a look at my programme, you will access to my entire sympathetic, effective training programme, as well as my lovely, friendly members group for chat and support!
 It can be useful to have support especially over the winter months, and a space to chat about your horse and your progress, so if this sounds like it would be useful for you, take a look at the details...: Strength & Straightness online programme

 QUESTIONS?
 And if you have any questions about your horse, you can contact me through the CONTACT page here on the site!